jpittis/rust-xds-grpc/README.md

+**This project has moved to [jpittis/rust-control-plane](https://github.com/jpittis/rust-control-plane), which as been published to crates.io under [data-plane-api](https://crates.io/crates/data-plane-api).**

 This is still a toy project, so YMMV.
 Bobby's https://github.com/bpowers/rust-envoy-control-plane may be more legit.
 The goal is to implement https://github.com/jpittis/rust-control-plane on top of this, as a Rust